 Hi there!
 You have found my (Benedikt V Meylahn) webpage.
-Until recently I was PhD student at the University of Amsterdam in the
+I recently joined the Dutch Institue for Emergent Phenomena

 RESEARCH

-I am interested in modelling multi-agent systems, often with an element of learning.
+I am interested in modelling multi-agent systems (typically societies or communities), often with an element of learning.
 In my PhD we started with a project in institutional trust modelled with learning and social influence.

 This grew into a project about opinion dynamics in which agents learn to how reliable their opinion is (how much evidence there is for it).

-More recently we have started working on interpersonal trust: trust between agents, which we model as a coordination game.
+Towards the end of my PhD we started working on interpersonal trust: trust between agents, which we model as a coordination game.

 Peer-reviewed research articles and conference proceedings: